LeagueHelper/OpenLeagueHelper/README.md

-# League Helper
+# Open League Helper

-League Helper is a software built by two software programmer looking to automate the accepting, banning and picking task in League of Legends.
+Open League Helper is a open source software built by a software programmer looking to automate the accepting, banning and picking task in League of Legends.

 > Hey i want to go to the restroom, but I don't want to waste time, I would like to start searching while on restroom, how wonderful would it be if....
 >